-Our newly married daughter, Liz, put into words what all of us were feeling.
-We had come from our home in New York state to spend the holidays with her and her husband, Alan, in their new apartment in Tucson, Ariz.
-Outside, on Christmas Eve, cactus-wrens hopped about the mesquite bushes beneath a glorious desert sky, while indoors the four of us gulped iced tea and thought of pine woods and falling snowflakes.
+Our newly married daughter Liz put into words what all of us were feeling.
+We had come from out home in New York state to spend the holidays with her and her husband Alan (ninth generation Massachusetts) in their new apartment in Tucson, Ariz.
+Outside, on the day before Christmas, cactus-wrens hopped about the mesquite bushes beneath a glorious desert sky, while indoors the four of us gulped iced tea and thought of pine woods and falling snowflakes.

-“Home in Leicester,” Alan recalled of his Massachusetts upbringing, “we’d generally go skating about now.”
+"Home in Leicester," Alan recalled, "we'd generally go skating about now."

-“And tonight there’d be the midnight service at St. Mark’s!”
-Liz said.
-“Remember, Mom and Dad, how you can see your breath, walking in from the parking lot?”
+"And tonight there'd be the midnight service at St. Mark's!" said Liz.
+"Remember, Mom and Dad, how you can see your breath, walking in from the parking lot?"

 We did remember.
 We wanted every time-hallowed tradition just as it always had been.
 No changes.
 Not at Christmas.

-And yet ... we remembered one very different Christmas.
-A Christmas when we’d learned something important about change—whenever it comes.
+Andy yet ... we remembered one very different Christmas.
+A Christmas when we'd learned something important about change—whenever it comes.
 We doubted that Liz could recall many of the details, since it happened years ago.
-So for her and Alan we related the story of our Banana Tree Christmas.
+So for her, as well as Alan, we related the story of our Banana Tree Christmas.

-We had been sent with our three children—Scott, 12; Donn, 9; and Liz, 6—on a year-long magazine assignment to Uganda.
+We'd been sent with out three children—Scott, then 12, Donn, age 9, and Liz, 6—on a year-long magazine assignment to Uganda.
 Except for one elderly German couple who lived a quarter-mile below us on a jungle hillside overlooking Lake Victoria, our neighbors were Baganda people, living in mud and thatch houses.
 Everyone in the family was reveling in the differentness of Africa.

 That is, until December.
-As Christmas drew near we began to realize that this was the time of year when we treasured tradition, not contrast.
+As the Christmas season drew near we began to realize that this was the time of year when we treasured tradition, not contrast.
 In his own way, each of us began to mourn.
-We became positively maudlin about the Christmases we had known, lamenting that here on the equator we could never hang our stockings by the chimney with care.
+We became positively maudlin about the Christmases we had known, lamenting that here on the equator we could never hang our stockings by the chimney with care—there were no chimneys.

 One hot, humid afternoon in mid-December we looked down the red-earth road that led up through the banana grove and saw the children returning from school.
-The boys were dressed in white shirts and short khaki pants, Liz in a green dress and gray bowler hat.
+Seventy years of British rule had left behind not only the English language, but the British school uniform.
+The boys were dressed in white shirts and very-short khaki pants, Liz in a green dress and gray bowler hat.
 But ... what on earth was Scott carrying!
 Over his left shoulder was what looked for all the world like a freshly cut hemlock.

 Faces bright with achievement, the children stopped in our front yard.
 "Don't look!"
 Liz called, seeing us in the doorway.
 While we closed our eyes Scott stood the tree on its sappy stump.
 "Open!" cried Donn, flourishing—yes, it was a machete, the long, heavy-bladed tool, halfway between a knife and an axe, which every Ugandan household boasts.
 "Mr. Muwanga loaned it to us," he explained, naming a neighbor at the foot of the hill.